solidkraft/solidkraft.github.io/projects/module-1/library.md

   - Unskip the first test in `test/library-test.js`, and get to work passing the tests
   - Run `npm test test/library-test.js`
+  - Ensure that all of the skips are removed from the test file when you push up to GitHub.
   - Before moving on to the next iteration, take time to refactor your solutions.
 Is this the best approach to solving the problem?
 Is there a different way you could make the tests pass?

-### Extension (not part of the project, just stuff to do if you get to it): Complete the Librarian tests
-  - Unskip the first test in `test/librarian-test.js`, and get to work passing the tests
-  - Run `npm test test/librarian-test.js`
-  - This test involves using a class.
-It will require self-teaching in order to complete.
+### Extension: Refactoring
+  - Revisit your `addBook` and `checkoutBook` functions.
+Consider any similar lines of code and how you might refactor both functions to make use of bracket notation.
+  - Refactor `takeStock` so that it dynamically checks to see if the book exists in the correct shelf.
+Note you will need to make use of bracket notation in this solution as well.
+  - Ensure that all tests still pass after refactors have been made.

 ## Self-Assessment